-If you’re a wine lover for sure you’ve heard these names: Brunello di Montalcino and Vino Nobile de Montepulciano are among Italy’s best.
+Secret places in Italy can be found, if only you know where to look.
+And, if you’re a wine lover for sure you’ve heard these names: Brunello di Montalcino and Vino Nobile de Montepulciano are among Italy’s best.
 But what you may well not know is that they’re actually named after the little towns in where they are produced.

 In the southeastern part of Tuscany, in the Val d’Orcia, between rolling hills dotted by cypresses and full of vines, in the top of a hill dominating the area you’ll see these hidden treasures from the distance: two gorgeous medieval towns, both worth visiting.

 They are only 37 km from each other, so you can base yourself in one and explore the other as a day trip.
 In Montalcino, you’ll find an enoteca –a wine bar/shop– in an old fortress.
 Stroll around it before you go in.
 They have an extensive selection of wine and they offer tastings of the best of the region, so it’s better to pose for photos before venturing in.